Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 image: Peter Paplanus | Flickr | CC 2.0

 The timber rattlesnake is one of the most dangerous venomous snakes in the eastern half of the US.
-They can grow up to almost 5 ft in length and are the second largest venomous snake in the eastern part of the country.
-Timber rattlesnakes are a protected species so do not attempt to kill or trap one.
+They can grow up to 5 ft in length and are the second largest venomous snake in the eastern part of the country.
+Timber rattlesnakes are a protected species so it is extra important that you leave these guys alone.

 Bites are rare but this is still one to watch out for.
 They are highly venomous and can get rather large.
 If you come across a rattlesnake of any species, avoid it at all costs.